Kaosarat-Nurudeen/HOSPITAL-READMISSIONS-ANALYSIS/README.md

 # HOSPITAL-READMISSIONS-ANALYSIS
-This project is to analyze patient demographics, clinical data, and hospital stay metrics.
-Findings reveal discharge destination and diabetes as strong predictors.
-Provides actionable insights for hospitals to reduce readmission rates and improve patient outcomes.
+This project aims to analyze patient data to identify key factors contributing to hospital readmission within a 30-day period.
+By examining various patient demographics, clinical measurements, and hospital stay metrics, the goal is to provide data-driven insights that can help a hospital reduce its readmission rates and improve patient outcomes.